bridgetownrb/bridgetown/bridgetown-website/src/_docs/themes.md

 bin/bridgetown apply https://github.com/super-great-themes/theme-one
 ```

-The theme creator will typically provide some simple instructions on how to use
+The theme creator will typically provide instructions on how to use
 the provided theme files and enhancements.
 Perhaps you'll use some stylesheets
 or JavaScript modules provided by the theme.
 Perhaps the theme will include
 components such as navbars or slideshows or ways to display new content types